HUANG-KUAN-HSIANG/BBO-angles-and-intensity/README.md

 # BBO-angles-and-intensity
-This simulation illustrates the dependence of output light intensity on the rotation angle of the BBO crystal.
+The simulation investigates the dependence of output light intensity on rotation about three distinct axes.